Physics in Babylon.js

 }

-// Create a hinge joint (like a door hinge)
+// Create a hinge constraint (like a door hinge) using Physics V2

 const anchor = BABYLON.MeshBuilder.CreateBox("anchor", {size: 0.5}, scene);